Seviginu/seviginu/README.md

 # 💫 About Me:
-🔭 I’m currently studying in ITMO
+🔭 I’m currently working in Idea Platform

 # 💻 Tech Stack: